AnGodel/TFM_Image_segmentation_ellipsometric_maps/Working with stacked images.md

       ~~It is probably the easiest way to continue at this point, since everything is already working as needed.
 With this weighted mean the error introduced will be minimized.
 A test with the "shuffled" stack is probably mandatory too before proceeding, despite it can be time consuming.~~

-- [ ] export cluster shot data to pandas dataframe and then to a file which is loadable into Accurio's DataStudio.
+- [x] export cluster shot data to pandas dataframe and then to a file which is loadable into Accurion's DataStudio.
   - This should include Cy, Cx for each cluster, so that a "thickness" image can be rebuilt when the data for each cluster are fitted into the model. (this is a post-project idea, of course)

 - [ ] EXPLORE FRONT-END OPTIONS WITH STREAM-LIT!!